w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 backing step for a few extra seconds until a core frees up to back that block as of the next relay block or some later relay block.
 Note a core is occupied after backing and before inclusion.

-The 2-second block generation time is thus a limiter, not a system limitation.
-If block generation takes >2 seconds, the unincluded segment will shrink (less unincluded parablocks), while if it takes
+The 2-second execution time is thus a limiter, not a system limitation.
+If parablock generation takes >2 seconds, the unincluded segment will shrink (less unincluded parablocks), while if it takes
 <2 seconds, the segment will grow (more unincluded parablocks that will need to be backed and
 included).
 Such flexibility from the parachain side will be possible when, on the relay chain side,